Yesterday I met a man from Shelmire who wore pink trousers and ate

 This is a reprint of work originally published in Bong Is Bard.

 Jordan Blum recently received his MFA in fiction and he currently teaches at various colleges.
 Jordan is also a progressive rock musician and journalist.
-His work has been featured at several places, including The Lit Pub, FlashFiction.Net, Bong Is Bard, Connotation Press, Delusions of Adequacy, Examiner, Sea of Tranquility, and Venture.
+His work has been featured at several places, including The Lit Pub, FlashFiction.Net, Bong Is Bard, Connotation Press: An Online Artifact, Delusions of Adequacy, Examiner, Sea of Tranquility, and Venture.